catarse-natural/cycling-bike-share-analysis/README.md

-##### This first graph shows us that members tend to take shorter trips than casual riders.
+##### This first graphic shows us that members tend to take shorter trips than casual riders.

 ```R